An $\alpha$-regret analysis of Adversarial Bilateral Trade: Introduction

-While \citet{Myerson83} were the first to thoroughly investigate the bilateral trade problem in the Bayesian setting with their famous impossibility result, it was the seminal paper of Vickrey \citep{Vickrey61} that introduced the problem, proving that any mechanism that is welfare maximizing, individually rational, and incentive compatible may not be budget balanced.
+\paragraph{Bilateral Trade} While \citet{Myerson83} were the first to thoroughly investigate the bilateral trade problem in the Bayesian setting with their famous impossibility result, it was the seminal paper of Vickrey \citep{Vickrey61} that introduced the problem, proving that any mechanism that is welfare maximizing, individually rational, and incentive compatible may not be budget balanced.
 In the Bayesian setting, it was only very recently that \citet{DengMSW21} gave the first (Bayesian) incentive compatible, individually rational and budget balanced mechanism achieving a constant factor approximation of the optimal gain from trade.
-Prior to this paper, a posted price $O\big(\log\frac 1r\big)$ approximation bound was achieved by \citep{Colini-Baldeschi17}, with $r$ being the probability that a trade happens (i.e., the value of the buyer is higher than the value of the seller).
-The literature also includes many individually rational, incentive compatible and budget balanced mechanisms achieving a constant factor approximation of the optimal social welfare. \citet{BlumrosenD14} proposed a simple posted price mechanism, the median mechanism, yielding a $2$-approximation of the optimal social welfare; the same authors then implemented a randomized fixed price mechanism improving the approximation to $e/(e-1)$ \citep{BlumrosenD21}.
-Recently, \citet{Duetting20} showed that even posting one single sample from the seller distribution as price is enough to achieve a $2$ approximation to the optimal social welfare.
+Prior to this paper, a posted price $O\big(\log\frac 1r\big)$ approximation bound was achieved by \citet{Colini-Baldeschi17}, with $r$ being the probability that a trade happens (i.e., the value of the buyer is higher than the value of the seller).
+The literature also includes many individually rational, incentive compatible and budget balanced mechanisms achieving a constant factor approximation of the optimal social welfare. \citet{BlumrosenD14} proposed a simple posted price mechanism, the median mechanism, yielding a $2$-approximation of the optimal social welfare; the same authors then implemented a randomized fixed price mechanism improving the approximation to $\nicefrac e{e-1}$ \citep{BlumrosenD21}.
+Very recently, \citet{CaiW23} and \citet{LiuR023} further improved the state of the art for welfare maximizing fixed prices mechanisms, by providing a $0.71$ approximation.
+A related line of work investigates the single-sample version of the problem.
+Recently, \citet{Duetting20} showed that even posting one single sample from the seller distribution as price is enough to achieve a $2$ approximation to the optimal social welfare, this result has been further improved by \citet{CaiW23} and \citet{LiuR023}.
 The class of fixed price mechanism is of particular interest as it has been showed that all (dominant strategy) incentive compatible and individually rational mechanisms that enforce a stricter notion of budget balance, i.e., the so-called strong budget balance (where the mechanism is not allowed to subsidize or extract revenue from the agents) are indeed fixed price \citep{hagerty1987robust,Colini-Baldeschi16}.